Yash-Sewa-Samiti/mailsender-nodejs/README.md

 to test ---------

-add your credendtials , sender reciver email address
+add your credendtials , sender reciver email address in index.js

 secure email by visiting this "https://myaccount.google.com/u/2/lesssecureapps" and switch the button on.